La Casa Azul

 After her painting began to take off, La Casa Azul really began to take shape.
 After marrying Diego Rivera, Kahlo and her husband became friends with Trotsky, who had begun a life of exile in Mexico.
 During his time in Mexico, Trotsky spent two years with his wife at La Casa Azul and even allegedly had an affair with Kahlo when her relationship with Rivera was on the rocks.

-Kahlo also died in the home, and in In 1958 her husband donated it to be turned into a museum dedicated to her life and works, The museum offers visitors an intimate look within the walls, some of which were actually modified by Rivera who studded them with volcanic rock and ceramics.
+Kahlo also died in the home and in 1958, her husband donated it to be turned into a museum dedicated to her life and works, the museum offers visitors an intimate look within the walls, some of which were actually modified by Rivera who studded them with volcanic rock and ceramics.

-Along with their artistic additions to the house and a pre-Columbian courtyard pyramid, the museum also features a look at the husband and wife’s history, and showcases a famous inscription left behind by the tempestuous couple.
+Along with their artistic additions to the house and a pre-Columbian courtyard pyramid replete with some Aztec and Toltec artifacts, the museum also features a look at the husband and wife’s history, and showcases a famous inscription left behind by the tempestuous couple.
 It reads simply “Frida and Diego lived in this house – 1929-1954”

 Know Before You Go

 You can catch a car service to this location or even take the metro and walk to the destination from the central district.
 As you wander through the different rooms and gardens, mind the little details like the sentences that populate the patio or the documentary ‘Between Pain and Pleasure’ that is being projected in loop in one of the adjoining rooms.

 Follow us on Twitter to get the latest on the world's hidden wonders.